DarshakDevani/Distributed-P2P-File-Sharing/README.md

 # AOS ASSIGNMENT - 4

-## Distributed File System
+## Peer-to-Peer Group Based File Sharing System

-- The Distributed File Sharing System is a network-based application that allows peers to share and retrieve files across multiple peers over a network.
+- The Peer-to-Peer Group Based File Sharing System is a network-based application that allows peers to share and retrieve files across multiple peers over a network.
 It utilizes a socket programming and client-server architecture and employs secure communication protocols for data transfer.

 ## How to Run